AAAI 2026

 Scaling the output of high-contribution heads (~10% of all heads) for the "Van Gogh" concept with factor $\alpha$.

-Operating at the spectral component level rather than the head level enables disentangled control over distinct concept dimensions such as style and content.
+However, head-level manipulation has limited precision.
+Since individual attention heads encode multiple concepts simultaneously (polysemanticity), scaling an entire head alters unintended concepts as well.
+Operating at the spectral component level resolves this issue, enabling disentangled control over distinct concept dimensions such as style and content.

 Spectral vs Head